 From February 21, 2017, the Ontario government has officially reopened its three popular immigration streams of the Ontario Immigrant Nominee Program (OINP).
-These programs are; the Human Capital Priorities Stream, the International Masters Graduate stream, and the International Ph.D.
+These programs are; the Human Capital Priorities Stream, the International Masters Graduate Stream, and the International Ph.D.
 Graduate Stream.
-In addition to that, the province has also introduced a new online application system for these streams, the new system is expected to improve processing times, customer service and simplifying the overall application process.
+In addition to that, the province has also introduced a new online application system for these streams, the new system is expected to improve processing times, customer service, and simplify the overall application process.

 On February 16, 2016, the Ontario government temporarily stopped identifying candidates for the Human Capital Priorities Stream and intake of new applications for the International Masters Graduate and Ph.D.
 Graduate Streams as of May 9, 2016.